 - A splint or brace to keep your shoulder from moving

 - A sling for your arm, which you might use for a few days

-- Anti-inflammatory painkillers, like ibuprofen, naproxen, or aspirin which will help with pain and swelling.
-However, these drugs have side effects, like an increased risk of bleeding and ulcers.
-They should be used only occasionally unless your doctor specifically says otherwise as they may delay bone healing.
+- Anti-inflammatory painkillers, like aspirin, ibuprofen, or naproxen, which will help with pain and swelling.
+These drugs do have side effects, like a higher risk of bleeding and ulcers.
+You should only use them for a little while unless your doctor says otherwise.
+Long-term use can delay bone healing.

 - Range-of-motion and strengthening exercises

 - An ice pack on the broken bone for 15-20 minutes every few hours to ease pain and reduce swelling.